Server data from the Official MCP Registry

 -y / -n overwrite / never overwrite the output

---json emit one machine-readable JSON result line (for scripts/agents)
+--json emit one machine-readable JSON result line (an array in batch)

 --quiet suppress the human-readable success line